forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/perf-enhancements.md

 lang: en
 ---

 The changes we have made to enhance performance ensure that single file metadata deploys run through a more efficient code path.
-Currently, these changes only support Apex and Visualforce metadata types.
+Currently, these changes only support a limited number of metadata types.
 We’ll add support for more metadata types in future releases.

 > NOTICE: The changes to enhance code performance are currently in beta.
 If you find any bugs or have feedback, [open a GitHub issue](./en/bugs-and-feedback).